Samyarrahimi/NaiveBayes-TextClassification/README.md

 This is a very simple text classifier.
 I used Multinomial naive bayes for this project.
-Data is from www.mstajbakhsh.ir which is crawled by myself.
+Data is from www.mstajbakhsh.ir which is crawled by me.

 # Categories
 Anonymity Networks : 0